Twix53791/papis-fzf/README.md

 Manage papis database with fzf.
 Add references, search, edit, delete, browse...
 Can be used from qutebrowser Simple, fast, hackable.

+### !
+For now, use a fork of papis.
+But maybe soon papis will integrates the changes needed...

 ## Install

 ```